rushykat/recipe-calorie-analysis-and-prediction/README.md

   frameborder="0"
   ></iframe>
 This boxplot shows the distribution of calories out of all recipes in the dataset based on the recipe category (healthy or unhealthy).
-By comparing the median values, I can see that this plot shows that healthy recipes are loIr in calories than unhealthy recipes.
+By comparing the median values, I can see that this plot shows that healthy recipes are lower in calories than unhealthy recipes.

 <iframe
   src="assets/bivar2.html"